rdteam1510/Trading-Vision/README.md

 # Trading Vision
 This is a graduated project in Auckland University of Technology collaborated with Netcompany.
 In this project, a website is created for the users to see the stock prices in real time and their predicting close price for the next 5 days.
+Visualization of line chart and candlestick chart are available for the users to be able to see the trend of the stock prices.
+Other functions are also developed including adding, deleting favorite stock prices and adding remind for a specific time in the future with comments. creating and deleting accounts with privacy issues are also considered in this project.
 ## Table of contents
 * [Source code](#source-code)
 * [Documents](#documents)